sestaton/transposome-scripts/README.md

 **DESCRIPTION**

 This repository contains user-supplied scripts to help with many aspects of genome analysis using [Transposome](https://github.com/sestaton/Transposome).
-A lisitng of the included scripts is provided below (more will be added soon).
+A lisitng of the included scripts is provided below.

 <table>
 <tr><th>Tool</th><th>Description</th></tr>